lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   M       Message whose signature is to be verified, an octet
           string.

-  s       A composite signature value containing the component
-          signature values (mldsaSig and tradSig) to be verified.
+  s       A composite signature value to be verified.

   ctx     The application context string used in the composite
           signature combiner, which defaults to the empty string.